sixem/ivfi-php/README.md

 This is a file directory browser script written in PHP and JavaScript.

 This is designed to be a image and video friendly Indexer, while also being an Indexer that has all of the other features that you can expect from most directory listers out there.
-It has a lot of features, can be heavily customized, and it has a design that attempts to be appealing while also being functional and easy to use.
+It can be heavily customized, and has a design that attempts to be appealing while also being functional and easy to use.

-***JavaScript is not required for the Indexer but it is needed for the extra functionality.***
+***Note: The Indexer can be used without JavaScript, but it is needed for the extra functionality.***

 ### Demo